polygon-io/pg_catalog/agents-dev/completed-tasks.md

 parser returned as a custom type.
 Added a rewrite step to map such casts to the regular `CHAR` type and updated the pipeline and tests.

+# Task 9: Done
+The parser rejected `pg_get_function_result` and `pg_get_function_sqlbody`
+functions.
+Implemented placeholder UDFs returning NULL for both and registered them with the server.
+Added functional tests verifying the new functions return `NULL`.